German invasion of Denmark (1940): Bjergskov

 7 km north of Lundtoftbjerg, one motorcycle and two bicycle platoons arrived at Bjergskov at around 05:00.
-Under Lieutenant Colonel S.E.
-Clausen the motorcycle troops set up a roadblock with two 20 mm guns while the remaining platoons spread out in the woods.
+Under Lieutenant Colonel S. E. Clausen the motorcycle troops set up a roadblock with two 20 mm guns while the remaining platoons spread out in the woods.
 A German column arrived at 06:30.
 Their tanks pushed the roadblock aside and opened fire.
 One gun returned fire until a tank drove over it.
 The gunner attempted to run for cover in the woods but was killed when a German aircraft strafed the road.
 The second gun malfunctioned.
 The Danes tried to escape on motorcycles but the Germans surrounded them with armoured vehicles and captured them.
-A further four Danish soldiers were wounded, while one German armored car was damaged.
+A further four Danish soldiers were wounded, while one German armoured car was damaged.

 Central thrust

 Bredevad

 In an encounter between Danish and German forces at Bredevad, 10 km north of the border, a German vanguard of four armoured cars approached the village.
 The Danes arrived at 6:30 AM and, without time to build a roadblock, took cover in a garden.
 A machine gun and a 20 mm cannon, manned by one and a half platoons, fired warning shots.
 When the Germans ignored this, the Danes opened fire from 300 meters (yards) out, knocking out the lead armoured car and killing its driver.
 A short skirmish followed.
 The Danes knocked out three more German armoured cars and suffered four casualties.
-At 07:15 a reinforcing German motorized column arrived from Tinglev, cutting off the Danes and forcing them to surrender.
+At 07:15 a reinforcing German motorised column arrived from Tinglev, cutting off the Danes and forcing them to surrender.
 Two Danes were killed and five were wounded.